anhtran1906/prework_react_native_readme/README.md

-# Pre-work - *Name of App Here*
+# Pre-work - *Tip Calculator*

-> HINT: Please
-> - include this README.md in your project and fill out the information.
-> - remove the `README.rdoc` file that Rails generates.
-> - remove all the HINT blocks in this file.

-**Name of your app** is a Ruby on Rails blog application.
+**Name of your app** is a tip calculator application for iOS.

 Submitted by: **Your Name Here**

 Time spent: **X** hours spent in total

-URL: **Insert your Heroku URL here**

 ## User Stories

 The following **required** functionality is complete:

-> HINT: mark the items you completed with [x]

-* [ ] User can create a new post, formatted using the Markdown language.
+* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ ] User can edit an existing post.
-* [ ] There is one post that introduces the App Creator with name, picture.
-* [ ] User can delete stories, with an alert that asks the user to confirm.
+* [ ] Settings page to change Scene Transition
-* [ ] User see a search form on the Posts page.
-* [ ] User can submit a search term to find all posts bywith titles containing the search term.

 The following **optional** features are implemented:
-* [ ] There is a "navbar" that is responsive to window size similar to http://v4-alpha.getbootstrap.com/examples/navbar/.
-* [ ] User can see how many views a post has.
-* [ ] User can leave a comment on a post.
+* [ ] UI animations
+* [ ] Remembering the bill amount across app restarts (if <10mins)
-* [ ] User can add "tags" to a post, and filter posts by tag.
+* [ ] Using locale-specific currency and currency thousands separators.

-> HINT: if you are unsure how to implement the Search feature, you can Google how to implement a simple search form.
-For example, one of the sites you will find is [this](http://www.jorgecoca.com/buils-search-form-ruby-rails/)
+* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
+This way the user doesn't have to tap anywhere to use this app.
+Just launch the app and start typing.

 The following **additional** features are implemented: